bernardolansing/faltometro_ufrgs/README.md

 - Database of courses with their schedules.
 With this, it won't be necessary for you to manually fill how many periods each course has per weekday, and you will have a practical way to check your class schedules.
-- Instead of registering absences by amount, you pick the date of the class you missed.
-This way, you won't be confused about having registering your absence yet or not.
 - Registering exams dates.

 ### Contact